 Let’s mouse over Plan & Manage – probe on

-What do you think “Approaches for Interim Repairs?” mean?
+What do you think “Approaches for Interim Repairs?” means?

 There’s an item here called “Planning and Managing Accessibility—how do you think that relates to the main navigation topic?
 [Is it okay that it’s a repeat?]